Hu Jia (activist): Personal life

+Personal and political views

+Regarding China's bid in 2013 to be elected to the United Nations Human Rights Council, Hu said, "Allowing China to become a member of the UN Human Rights Council is like a making an executioner a judge, that's ridiculous."

-On December 5, 2014, notable CCP member Zhou Yongkang was expelled from the party after being accused of alleged corruption in the course of the Anti-corruption campaign under Xi Jinping.
-The following day, Hu commented on the recent anti-corruption campaign of the CCP stating "Zhou challenged Xi's authority and threatened his rule - that's why he's now being held responsible along with his gangs.
+After CCP member Zhou Yongkang was expelled from the party after being accused of alleged corruption, Hu commented on the anti-corruption campaign under Xi Jinping stating "Zhou challenged Xi's authority and threatened his rule – that's why he's now being held responsible along with his gangs.
 The bottom line is: All officials are corrupt.
-Xi can't find a better excuse to rid of his political opponents than fighting corruption - something that helps him win the masses' hearts and minds."
+Xi can't find a better excuse to rid of his political opponents than fighting corruption – something that helps him win the masses' hearts and minds."
+Hu has previously criticized Wang Qishan saying, "His family has a lot of money too.
+They're not really attacking corruption now.
+It's not hunting tigers, it's just tigers eating tigers."

 Awards and honors

 Hu was made an honorary citizen of Paris on April 21, 2008, the same day as was the 14th Dalai Lama.
 On October 23, 2008, the European Parliament announced that its Sakharov Prize for Freedom of Thought would be awarded to Hu Jia in December 2008.